AI coaching can help you fight gaslighting

 1. Document everything

-When communicating with a gaslighter, the preferred method is email-you want written documentation.
+When communicating with a gaslighter, the preferred method is email.
+You want written documentation.
 That way, when they undoubtedly question your memory of their words, you have concrete evidence to show them that your memory is just fine.

 2. Ask someone else for feedback